SerigneCisse/cheorm.github.io/_posts/2018-02-21-GAN-Credit-Card-Fraud.md

-It seems there are only 492 fradulent transactions!
+It seems there are only 492 fraudulent transactions!
 It is highly probable that the classifier would fail to learn how to identify frauds since there are only so few data points available to observe for differences from normal transactions.

 The total amount of fraudulent transactions was next computed for the purpose of cost computations of model implementation later.
 In total, the monetary transactions in frauds summed to \$42,513.46 and \$17,614.51 in the training and test sets respectively.
 Therefore, this figure totals to \$102,032.30 for the entire dataset.